How to find a lost pension

 3. Ask the government for help

-You can phone them on +44 (0)191 215 4491 or you can use this link to complete an online request form.
+You can call them on +44 (0)191 215 4491 or complete an online request form here.

 4. Contact your previous employer(s)

-Your National Insurance number.
+- Your National Insurance number

-The date you started work with them.
+- The date you started working there

-The date you stopped working there.
+- The date you stopped working there

 5. Finally, you can pay for help